About sexual assault

 Sexual assault is any unwanted and forced sexual behaviour that happens without a person’s consent.
 It can include touching, kissing, and vaginal, oral or anal penetration.

-Sexual assault can happen between two people who are in a romantic relationship.
+Sexual assault can happen between people who are in a romantic relationship.
 It can also happen between friends, family members, acquaintances or strangers.
 Sometimes more than one person at a time commits sexual assault.

 Anyone can be a victim of sexual assault.